Amanicac-999/ST2195PA1/readme.md

-This is my readme.md file
+This is my readme.md file.

 This repository contains a set of programms that prints intergers from 1 to 10.